-The School of Nursing and Human Physiology integrates technology, research, professional skill development, and liberal arts while challenging each student’s academic abilities and creativity.
-Emphasizing compassion, holistic care, social justice, specialized knowledge, and Gonzaga University’s Jesuit mission, each program educates students to be professional men and women serving others in the field of health science.
+The School of Nursing and Human Physiology combines technology, research, professional skill development, and the liberal arts while challenging each student’s academic abilities and creativity in the field of health science or one of the health professions.
+Through an emphasis on compassion, holistic care, social justice, specialized knowledge, and Gonzaga University’s Jesuit mission, each program educates students to be professional men and women serving others in the field of health science.

 Known for values-based education

 Consistently ranked amongthe top universities in the West, Gonzaga’s philosophy of intertwining a core liberal arts curriculum with a student’s discipline-specific education provides a launch point for a lifetime of learning.
 High academic expectations are coupled with numerous opportunities for students to apply what they learn in the classroom to lab and practicum experiences as well as student-faculty research projects.

 As a discipline, Human Physiology connects science, medicine, performance, and health to create a framework for understanding how the human body is affected by and adapts to stress, physical activity, and disease.
 This is an ideal major for students who plan to pursue advanced degrees in Medicine, Biomedical Research, and/or the health professions such as Physical Therapy, Occupational Therapy, Exercise Physiology, Biomechanics, and more.
 Students have access to sophisticated laboratory equipment, including two motorized treadmills, three metabolic systems, two electronically braked cycle ergometers, computerized anaerobic power-testing hardware and software, a portable force platform, telemetered electromyography equipment, and body composition assessment systems.

 In addition to small classes and opportunities to develop close working relationships with faculty who are experts in human physiology, students have the ability to conduct research, author academic papers, and present their findings at regional and national conferences.